A topic from the subject of Biochemistry in Chemistry.

 Conclusion:

 Cell metabolism is a complex and fundamental aspect of cellular life.
 It provides the necessary energy and materials for cells to function properly, ensuring the overall health and well-being of an organism.
-Understanding cell metabolism is crucial for fields such as biochemistry, medicine, and biotechnology.
+Understanding cell metabolism is crucial for fields such as biochemistry, medicine, and biotechnology, and its dysregulation is implicated in various diseases.

 Materials: